Green and golden bell frog: Distribution

 The green and golden bell frog occurs on three islands off the east coast of Australia: Kooragang and Broughton Islands off Port Stephens, and Bowen Island at Jervis Bay.
-It was introduced to New Zealand in the 1860s, and it is now common in the part of the North Island north of Rotorua.
+It was introduced to New Zealand in the 1860s by the Auckland Acclimation Society, and it is now common in the part of the North Island north of Rotorua, and can also be found in South Taranaki and some isolated areas of Southland near Te Anau.
 In most places, it is the only frog species in the vicinity.
 However, recent declines have been reported, suspected to be due to predatory fish.
 It was also introduced to the Pacific island countries of New Caledonia and Vanuatu in the 19th century, and has since become common there.

 No discernible variation in size or appearance in green and golden bell frogs between different geographic areas is found.
 Fluctuations in size and appearance between different populations are outweighed by variations within the populations themselves.
 Females are more likely to be found away from breeding sites, while the opposite applies for males.
 Metamorphlings are divided in roughly equal numbers between males and females, while juvenile frogs are observed less often than their mature counterparts, although scientists are not sure whether this is due to lower abundance or increased reclusiveness.